 During our time traveling with our bus, Ryan worked remotely (and still does) as a computer programmer.
 I took some time off after leaving my full-time job in Austin and eventually found another position as a freelance copywriter for a digital marketing company.
 I also earned a small income from digital photography, but this was too variable and sporadic to be my primary livelihood.
 Between these occupations and predeparture savings, we were able to afford extended full-time travel.

 The Oh Sh*t Fund

 We recognize that everyone’s financial situation is different, so we don’t want to make a blanket statement about what you should or shouldn’t do.
 However, we recommend that you have some savings in the bank before hitting the road.
 Whether that is a few hundred dollars or several thousand depends on what makes sense for your situation.
 We can’t always anticipate the future and having a bit of money that you can draw upon in the event of an emergency can make handing the unexpected a little less stressful.
 I like to think of this as an “Oh Sh*t” fund – money you can use if you ever find yourself uttering those choice words.
-Maintaining an emergency fund is relevant advice for any type of lifestyle, but especially so if you’re living out of a vehicle.
+Maintaining an emergency fund is especially useful if you’re living out of a vehicle.
 Even with the most diligent maintenance engine issues, breakdowns, and/ or flat tires are likely to happen at some point.

 Have Internet, Will Travel